 COACHING AT HOBSONVILLE BOWLING CLUB

-HBC is fortunate to have three accredited Bowls NZ coaches.
-They are:
+HBC is fortunate to have an accredited Bowls NZ coach.

-The coaches work to Bowls NZ training criteria and methods in training new juniors through to experienced bowlers who wish to improve their game.
+The coach works to Bowls NZ training criteria and methods in training new juniors through to experienced bowlers who wish to improve their game.

 All new bowlers must have some positive knowledge of the game, and below is an abbreviated version of the fundamental laws every player should know and observe.

-New bowlers need to know the fundamentals of delivering a bowl before entering the game, and these coaches are there to assist beginners to properly deliver a bowl and give an overview of the game.
+New bowlers need to know the fundamentals of delivering a bowl before entering the game, and the coach is there to assist beginners to properly deliver a bowl and give an overview of the game.
 It is better to have your first instructions from a proper coach than picking them up from other bowlers whilst attempting to learn and play the game.

 The club also has demonstration bowls that new bowlers can borrow until they are at the stage of purchasing their own set.
-Coaches can give guidance to the selection of the right bowl since there are so many different types and different lines that have evolved over the years.
+The coach can give guidance to the selection of the right bowl since there are so many different types and different lines that have evolved over the years.

-The club will endeavour to set up regular coaching days for groups and coaches are also available for individual one on one if required.
-Should you wish to take advantage of these opportunities speak with officers of the club or the listed coaches to arrange times and dates.
+The club will endeavour to set up regular coaching days for groups and the coach is also available for individual one on one if required.
+Should you wish to take advantage of these opportunities speak with officers of the club or the listed coach to arrange times and dates.

 CD’s can be played at the club with the Bowls NZ approved disc to show the actions of the various shots demonstrated by our national representatives.
 Another aid is an app called Coaches Eye, which allows the bowler to see their progress and where they can improve their actions.

-There is a lot to becoming a proficient bowler, and the coaches are only too happy to assist.
+There is a lot to becoming a proficient bowler, and the coach is only too happy to assist.
 The game of bowls is addictive, and the junior years are some of the best in enjoyment in the developing bowler.

 “GOOD BOWLING”